A Different Approach to ADD/ADHD

 Children are full of energy, excitement and curiosity.

-When a baby is born, is growing and developing, it has an innate curiosity to discover how the world works and to learn about all the amazing things that makeup the world around them.
+When a baby is born, it is growing and developing, and it has an innate curiosity to discover how the world works and to learn about all the amazing things that makeup the world around them.
 Babies are curious about their surroundings and through this curiosity they learn about the world around them.
 They learn to crawl and walk from their desire to explore and learn about their surroundings.
 Do we give them specific instructions and how to crawl or walk or do they just do it?
 Do we demonstrate how to eat or do we let them explore and discover what works and what does not work?
 Children are natural learners.
 From birth to 5 years old the developmental steps they make are enormous.
 They learn as naturally as they breathe.
-Kids jump from one thing to the other: they touch, smell, feel, taste, to learn about their surroundings.
+Kids jump from one thing to the other; they touch, smell, feel, taste, to learn about their surroundings.

 When a child enters school there is a whole new set of expectations.
 In school there is more structure to their day, less time to explore and test out their environment and more direction given by an adult.
 We take the highly curious child and we often require them to sit for long periods of time and fit into a system of education that does not allow for the creativity of children to be expanded.